JustinotherGitter/Masters-Thesis/README.md

-# Thesis overview document
+# Thesis Overview and Design Organizer (TODO 😝)

-This file stands to track any final edits needed before the submission of the thesis, any minor improvements that may be made at a later date, any styles and style preferences to keep the file/document structure neat and logical, as well as any useful external references.
+This file stands to track any minor improvements (at least I think they would be) or final edits needed before the submission of my thesis, my local setup (In case, I don't know, my laptop is stolen 🙄), any styles and style preferences to keep the file/document structure neat and logical, as well as any useful external references.

-## Final `TODOs`

-* Organize Glossary entries:
-  * Glossary (Alphabetical)
-  * Abbreviations, Acronyms, and Symbols (By group(?)/category, then Alphabetical)
-  * Unify usage of exposure / frame / extension and add to glossary (see references)
-* Cite STOPS as repo?
-(See `.cff` references)
-* Change \today to MONTH, YEAR at final submission [Thesis.tex:197]
-* Ask for read through from friends to ensure no spelling/grammar errors
+To any reading, I hope this document serves to improve your write-up experience. ❤️

+Worm Regards,

+Justin Cooper

 ## Minor `TODOs`

 * Update tables `\input{}` to use relative pathing (`import` package?)
 * Use the `minted` package instead of the `listings` `STOPS_docs` style workaround
-* Unify (x-pixel/y-pixel/x/y/wavelength/)
+* Unify (x-pixel/y-pixel/x/y/wavelength/) or vertical/horizontal axis or rows/columns → (?) ($x_p$, $y_p$)/(\AA, $y_p$)
-* Edit created plots to use Latex font (both python and inkscape figures)
+* Edit created plots to use Latex font (both Python and Inkscape figures)
 * Edit plots to use `subfigures` where possible
 * Align `continued` equations by `=`, align `related` equations by centering (see Equations style guide)
 * Limit paragraph breaks to only `left-to-right` pages, not across a page turn.